nishgowda/Sirate/README.md

 # Sirate
-Enhancing trust between communities and police
+A platform allowing users to review and rate police stops to enhance trust between communities and police.

 ## Setup
  - Install Node.js